8base/Documentation/docs/projects/backend/data/8base-console-platform-tools-data-builder.md

 #### System Tables

-System tables - like _Users_ - are tables that come delivered with a workspace.
+System tables - like _Users_ - are tables that come automatically with a workspace.
 They are fully extensible, meaning that new fields and relations can be added to them.
 However, they can neither be deleted, renamed, nor their existing fields changes.

 #### View Tables

 View Tables are virtual tables that aggregate fields from several or more tables into a single _view_.
 Under the hood, they are based on the result-set of an SQL statement.
 In a workspace, they can be created using the `viewCreate` GraphQL mutation in the API Explorer.

-For more information on views, [check this out](https://www.w3schools.com/sql/sql_view.asp).
+For more information on views, see [SQL Views](https://www.w3schools.com/sql/sql_view.asp).

+Salesforce data can be imported as View Tables.
+For more information, see [Salesforce](../8base-console-plugins-integrations-salesforce.md)

 ## Fields

-8base offers all database field types required for building software - and then some!
-Fields with the type File, Smart, and others have extended capabilities that streamline specific tasks - such as managing file/image uploads and validating addresses and phone numbers.
+8base offers all database field types required for building software.
+Certain fields have extended capabilities that streamline specific tasks - such as managing file/image uploads and validating addresses and phone numbers.

 ### Creating Fields